 Celebrate the Triumphant Return of the Twilight Concert Series

-Returning to the Gallivan Center for its 31st year, the Twilight Concert Series offers an astounding lineup of premium shows at the bargain price of $10.00.
+Returning to the Gallivan Center for its 32nd year, the Twilight Concert Series offers an astounding lineup of premium shows at the bargain price of $10.00.
 Concerts will feature a diverse array of musical genres and will entertain music lovers on Thursday nights in August and September.
-The lineup for 2018 will be announced on June 21st.
+The lineup for 2019 kicks off on July 20th with Hippie Sabotage.
 Buy your tickets online, as they will likely sell out and plan a perfect night out on the town with our Guide to Twilight.

 Find Yourself Seeing Stars at Cedar Breaks

 If adventure further afield is your style, set aside a weekend and catch a Star Party at Cedar Breaks National Monument in Southern Utah.
 Each Saturday evening between Memorial Day and Labor Day, park rangers and volunteer astronomers host an informational gathering at Point Supreme Overlook.
 Plan to arrive before sunset and take advantage of several large telescopes onsite to view various constellations, stars, and planets.
 Depending on the evening, you could spy the craters on the Moon, Saturn's rings, Jupiter's moons, galaxies, and nebulae.

 Inspiration for Free at The Urban Arts Festival